 Increase research and development, and deployment of new technologies, to provide reliable and affordable ICT infrastructure.

-Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT infrastructure.
+Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT services.

 To attract private investment, competition policies, financing, and new business models need to be studied and deployed.